AZn5ReD/saplearninghub-pdf-downloader/README.md

 - [babel](https://github.com/babel/babel) - Babel is a compiler for writing next generation JavaScript.
 - [minimist](https://github.com/substack/minimist) - parse argument options
 - [webpack](https://github.com/webpack/webpack) - A bundler for javascript and friends.
+- [nodemon](https://github.com/remy/nodemon) - Monitor for any changes in your node.js application and automatically restart the server - perfect for development

 ## Contributing